-J. Financial Instruments
+L. Financial Instruments

-The Company's financial instruments include cash, other receivables, accounts payable and accrued liabilities and amounts due to related parties.
+The Company's financial instruments include cash, other receivables, accounts payable and accrued liabilities, amounts due to related parties and asset acquisition payable.
 The Company has classified its financial instruments into the following categories:

-Financial Instrument Category Carrying Value Cash FVTPL Fair Value Other Receivables Loans and Receivables Amortized Cost Accounts Payable and Accrued Liabilities Other Financial Liabilities Amortized Cost Due to Related Parties Other Financial Liabilities Amortized Cost
+Financial Instrument Category Carrying Value Cash FVTPL Fair Value Other Receivables Loans and Receivables Amortized Cost Accounts Payable and Accrued Liabilities Other Financial Liabilities Amortized Cost Due to Related Parties Other Financial Liabilities Amortized Cost Asset Acquisition Other Financial Liabilities Amortized Cost

-The carrying values of other receivables, accounts payable and accrued liabilities and amounts due to related parties approximate their fair values due to the short period to maturity.
-The main risk these financial instruments are exposed to is foreign currency risk with to respect to assets and liabilities denominated in US dollars.
+The carrying values of all the above financial instruments approximate their fair values due to the short period to maturity.
+The main risk these financial instruments are exposed to is foreign currency risk with to respect to assets and liabilities denominated in US dollars and Mexican Pesos.
 Based on forecast exchange rates, the Company does not believe these risks to be material.
 The Company's risk management policies require significant cash deposits or any short-term investments be invested with Canadian chartered banks rated BBB or better, or commercial paper issuers R1/A2/P2 or higher.
 All investments must be less than one year in duration.

-K. Events After the Reporting Period and Outlook
+M. Events After the Reporting Period and Outlook